Suffolk County cracking down on social gathering rule-breakers

 County Executive Steve Bellone was joined by health and law enforcement officials to announce the County's latest COVID-19 enforcement actions.

-The county is issuing up to $15,000 in fines to both the North Fork Country Club in Cutchogue for recently hosting a wedding in which one-third of attendees have tested positive, and a Farmingville resident that recently hosted a house party with more than 200 individuals in attendance.
+The county is issuing $17,000 in fines to the North Fork Country Club in Cutchogue for recently hosting a wedding of 91 people, in which one-third of attendees, 30, have tested positive, and $2,500 in fines to a Farmingville resident that recently hosted a house party with more than 200 individuals in attendance.

 The fine for the resident is in conjunction to field appearance tickets issued by the Suffolk County police for criminal nuisance and for allegedly allowing underage drinking.